ioannisa/SecuredAndroidPersistence/README.md

 | String    | Yes                | No                            |
 | Custom Objects (e.g., Data Classes) | No | Yes                  |

-#### Summary of SharedPreferences Encryption

-In this section, you learned how to encrypt and manage shared preferences using both direct and property delegation methods, making encryption a seamless experience for standard as well as complex data types.

----

-## PersistManager - DataStore Preferences Encryption
+## PersistManager - DataStore Preferences Encryption without delegation

-Using DataStore preferences with this library is similar to accessing EncryptedSharedPreferences.
-You can make direct use or use property delegation.
-DataStore operations can be performed using coroutines (as DataStore naturally operates), or without coroutines, with the library internally managing the coroutine calls on your behalf.
+Using `DataStore preferences` with this library is similar to accessing SharedPreferences.
+You can make direct use of `DataStore` or use property delegation.
+DataStore operations can be performed using coroutines (as DataStore naturally operates) or without coroutines, with the library internally managing the coroutine calls on your behalf.

-The library provides two key enhancements over default DataStore:
-* Ability to run outside coroutine (optional)
-* Ability to automatically store Encrypted data (optiona, default enabled)

-**Note:** For DataStore Preferences, the encryption is standard, unless specified to not use encryption as extra parameter in the `put`, `get`, `delete` functions
+**Note:** For DataStore preferences, encryption is enabled by default unless specified otherwise.

-### Option 1 - Accessing DataStore with coroutines
+#### Option 1 - Accessing DataStore with `Coroutines`

-SecurePersist extends encryption capabilities to `DataStore`, supporting both primitive and complex data types. `DataStore` provides asynchronous, non-blocking operations, making it suitable for handling preferences without affecting the main thread.

-Storing and Retrieving objects with DataStore
-Since `DataStore` operations are suspend functions, you need to call them within a coroutine or another suspend function.

-Related suspended functions:
+**Related Functions:**
 * `put`
 * `get`
 * `delete`

+SecurePersist extends encryption capabilities to `DataStore`, supporting both primitive and complex data types.
+Since `DataStore` operations are suspend functions, you need to call them within a coroutine or another suspend function.

 ```kotlin
 import kotlinx.coroutines.CoroutineScope